rohan9446/mlx-inference-bench/README.md

 caffeinate -i ./run_baseline.sh 2>&1 | tee run_baseline.out
 ```

-Roughly 75 minutes, unattended.
-It runs a preflight probe and aborts before the
+Roughly 75 minutes.
+It runs a preflight probe and aborts before the sweeps if
-sweeps if thinking suppression did not reach the request payload, starts and
+thinking suppression did not reach the request payload, starts and stops its own
-stops its own servers, records swap around every run, and writes a manifest with
+servers, records swap around every run, and writes a manifest with versions and
-versions and the resolved model SHA.
+the resolved model SHA.

+**It is not fully unattended.** Fourteen of the fifteen runs complete on their
+own.
+The last one deliberately triggers a Metal OOM, and AIPerf does not recover
+after the server's generation thread dies — it hangs and needs Ctrl-C. There is
+no watchdog.
+Everything up to that point is written to disk, and `results.md` §6
+describes what the run establishes.

+The model revision is resolved and recorded, not pinned — see `results.md` §2.

 ## Layout